 Lavender is most likely the first flower that pops up when you think about purple color.
 It brings delicate elegance and strong unforgettable fragrance to your garden and is relatively easy to grow and care.
-It enjoys full sunlight and well-drained soil.
+It enjoys full sun to partial shade and well-drained soil.
 It prefers dry climates but is rather adjustable to different conditions and can be grown in various regions.

 Until it is well established, you can water it more regularly and slightly decrease it once it is well grown.
 Lavender’s scent is very strong and distinctive.
 You can cut some of this perennial, dry it and use it as home decoration or wardrobe aroma.

 Lavender is also often used in cosmetics and aromatherapy products because of its fragrance and essential oils extracted from it.
 In some countries, people even use dry leaves of lavender as tea.
 You can remove dead flowers to encourage new blooms.

 Different varieties of lavender bloom in different seasons, but the most common period is during the summer.

 Lilacs are easy to fall in love with.
 Their strong fragrance and beautiful big flowers in varying colors from white, through pink to dark purple, are eye-catching and attracting butterflies which can further contribute to your garden paradise’s beauty.

 Depending on the specific varieties of lilac that you have, lilacs can bloom during late spring, early, mid or late summer.
 They are relatively easy to grow, especially when they are once well established.
 Lilacs enjoy full direct sunlight (which determines the intensity of their blooming), well-drained soil and medium watering.